CoScale/docs/_docs_custom_metrics/cli.md

 * subject: A
     * value: 1.2
     * timestamp: 1456409700 = Feb 25 2016, 9:15:00 AM EST
-    * A JSON object with the name of the dimension and the name of the dimensionvalue.
+    * A JSON object with the names of the dimension and the name of the dimensionvalue.
+In this example, we're pushing data for Queue "q1" on Cluster "cl1".
 * metric id: 2
 * subject: A
     * value: 3.14